 To accomplish these tasks, we've structured our work into the following work packages:

-Enforcing strict guidelines on data protection and field testing to ensure the highest standards of safety and protection of the environment and personal data.
+Enforcing strict guidelines on data protection and field testing to ensure the highest standards of safety and protection.

 Providing the overall internal management of the project, establishing the administrative procedures for the consortium and liasing between the project, its partners and the European Commission.

 Identifying and testing innovative product designs to decouple plastic production from fossil feedstock.

 Testing the materials which have been identified and designed in WP3, as well as making policy recommendations in line with the EU Plastics and Circular Economy Strategy.

 Developing new business models for bio-based plastic products, documenting and demonstrating the benefits of the new bio-based plastics economy, supporting innovative policies, regulations and incentives to make circular strategies replicable and market efficient.

 Using state-of-the-art environmental life cycle assessment (LCA) and life cycle costing (LCC) tools to evaluate the environmental and economic performance of the products and value chains developed in the project.

 Coordinating all procedures related to information and promotion of the project, the communication of its activities, dissemination of results, and engaging a broad network of dissemination partners, vis-à-vis a possible replicability elsewhere.